 You don’t even have to make it competitive.
 Instead, play for fun and enjoy the rush of dopamine you get when you spend time with those you love.
 Exercising with friends is a great way to remind yourself that fitness should be fun and not something to take too seriously.

 Walk Your Fur Babies

 Are you walking your dog enough?
 There is a good chance you’re not.
 Dogs need to be walked at least twice a day for 15 minutes a walk.
 Dogs have a primal need to explore their territory and move with the pack leader (that’s you!).
 So, even if you have a large backyard that your dog runs around all he wants, he still needs to be walked.
 Plus, spending time with your pets helps reduce stress and anxiety.

-If you don’t have a dog, you may still reap the benefits volunteer to walk dogs at a local pet shelter.
+If you don’t have a dog, you may still enjoy the benefits if you volunteer to walk dogs at a local pet shelter.
 Or, if you could use a little extra cash in your pocket, you might start up for a dog-walking service.
-People all over need assistance taking care of their four-legged friends while they’re at work.
+People all over need assistance taking care of their fur babies while they’re at work.
 You can make up to $30 every half hour simply getting in some gentle exercise with a pooch!